 Delivery Type: test Number of fields: 3

-Category: favorite chemist Name: Sir Martyn Poliakoff Martyn Poliakoffis a British chemist, working on gaining insights into fundamental chemistry, and on developing environmentally acceptable processes and materials.
+Category: favorite chemist Name: Sir Martyn Poliakoff Sir Martyn Poliakoff CBE CChem FRS FREng FRSC FIChemE (born 16 December 1947) is a British chemist, working on gaining insights into fundamental chemistry, and on developing environmentally acceptable processes and materials.
 The core themes of his work are supercritical fluids, infrared spectroscopy and lasers.
 He is a research professor in chemistry at the University of Nottingham.
 His group comprises several members of staff, postdoctoral research fellows, postgraduate students and overseas visitors.
 As well as carrying out research at the University of Nottingham, he is a lecturer, teaching a number of modules including green chemistry.
+Poliakoff became popularly known in the late 2000s and early 2010s as the main figure of the YouTube channel Periodic Videos.
 Category: favorite club Name: Tottenham Hotspur Tottenham Hotspur Football Club, commonly referred to as Tottenhamor Spurs, is an English professional football club in Tottenham, London, that competes in the Premier League.
 Tottenham Hotspur Stadium has been the club's home ground since April 2019, replacing their former home of White Hart Lane, which had been demolished to make way for the new stadium on the same site.
+Their training ground is on Hotspur Way in Bulls Cross in the London Borough of Enfield.
 The club is owned by ENIC Group.
 Tottenham have played in a first (home) strip of white shirts and navy blue shorts since the 1898–99 season.
 The club's emblem is a cockerel standing upon a football, with a Latin motto Audere est Facere ("To Dare Is to Do").
 Category: favorite Napoleonic Marshal Name: Jozef Poniatowski A nephew of King Stanisław II Augustus, his military career began in 1780 in the Austrian army, where he attained the rank of a colonel.
 In 1789, after leaving the Austrian service, he joined the Polish army.
 Poniatowski, now in the rank of major general and commander of the Royal Guards, took part in the Polish–Russian War of 1792, leading the crown forces in Ukraine, where he fought a victorious battle of Zieleńce.